j4bba1/saucedemo/README.md

 5. Add item "Sauce Labs Backpack" to cart from item page
 - name: Add item "Sauce Labs Backpack" - item
-	- add selected item to card form item page
+	- add selected item to card from item page
+	- check if the button was clicked (the button changed from "Add" to "Remove")
+	- check if the cart badge changed to 1
 	- save the item name, description and price in to a variables "bagName", "bagDesc", "bagPrice"
 	- console log the variables
-	- check if the button was clicked (the button changed from "Add" to "Remove")
-	- check if the cart badge changed to 1